All Episodes

 It's very damaging to the Bush presidency.

-I mean, I I don't think the Bush presidency ever really recovered from a reputational standpoint as a result of what happened with Katrina.
+I mean, I don't think the Bush presidency ever really recovered from a reputational standpoint as a result of what happened with Katrina.

-This is on uh on the A ABC News site.
+This is on the ABC News site.

 This is their count.

-You've got tens of thousands of people who are homeless who are displaced, and this all this all continues to be a very difficult, very destructive and dangerous situation.
+And this all continues to be a very difficult, very destructive, and dangerous situation.

 And media's not really seeming to give a whole lot of what about it.